EricCpy/Numberplate_Recognition/README.md

 2. **Validation Data** - Used to fine-tune hyperparameters and prevent overfitting by determining the optimal number of training epochs.
 3. **Test Data** - Used for final evaluation after training.

-While cross-validation could have been an option, we opted not to implement it due to the extensive training times required, which would have made it impractical us.
+While cross-validation could have been an option, we opted not to implement it due to the extensive training times required, which would have made it impractical for us.

 ## Implementation